magnussolution/magnusbilling7/wiki/en/modules/rate/rate.rst

 Sell price
 ----------

-| How much do you want to charge per minute?
+| The amount that you want to charge per minute.